huseyinkrsln/SmartEdu/README.md

 ﻿# SmartEdu
  ```
  Note : This project is a tutorial for Node.js.
-And it will be destroy after 3 month
+And it will be destroyed after 3 month
  ```

 ### -This project made by Node.js(Express js)